dmandloi/powershell-notes/chapter-4.md

 Alias           ls -> Get-ChildItem
 ```

+* `Show-Command` can be used to specify the parameters of a cmdlet using a GUI.
 * In order to skip the parameter parsing by powershell when calling external commands use `--%` after the name of the external command.
 For example,

 ```powershell